 Parameter Setting Example Value

 Name Mandatory flowlog-ab

 Enter a name for the flow log.
 The name:

-• Must contain 1 to 64 characters.
+Must contain 1 to 64 characters.

 Can contain letters, digits, underscores (), hyphens (-), and periods (.).

-Parameter Setting Example Value

-Resource Mandatory Virtual gateway

-Туре Select the type of the resource whose traffic information is to be collected.
-The enterprise router flow log function can capture traffic of the following attachments:

-VPC

-Virtual gateway: Virtual gateway of Direct Connect

-VPN gateway

-Global DC gateway: Direct Connect global DC gateway

-Resource Mandatory vgw-ab

-In the resource list, select the resource whose traffic information is to be collected.

-Log Group Mandatory lts-group-ab

-Select a log group.

-If there is no log group, click Create Log Group .

-Log Stream Mandatory lts-topic-ab

-Select a log stream.

-If there is no log stream, click Create Log Stream .

-Description Optional -

-Describe the flow log as required.
+Parameter Setting Example Value Resource Type Mandatory Select the type of the resource whose traffic information is to be collected.
+The enterprise router flow log function can capture traffic of the following attachments: • VPC • Virtual gateway: Virtual gateway of Direct Connect • Peering connection: Enterprise routers in other regions.
+You can add enterprise routers from different regions to a central network as attachments.
+Each connection between enterprise routers is a peering connection attachment. • VPN gateway • Global DC gateway: Direct Connect global DC gateway Virtual gateway Resource Mandatory In the resource list, select the resource whose traffic information is to be collected. vgw-ab Log Group Mandatory Select a log group.
+If there is no log group, click Create Log Group . lts-group-ab Log Stream Mandatory Select a log stream.
+If there is no log stream, click Create Log Stream . lts-topic-ab Description Optional Describe the flow log as required. -

-Step 9 View the flow log status.
+Step 7 View the flow log status.